trevorl816/home-network-vlan-setup/README.md

 Access the Netgear Switch

-	1. Download and install the Netgear ProSAFE Plus Configuration Utility from Netgear’s website.
+	1. I downloaded Netgears ProSafe Plus utility so I wouldn't have to deal with the WebGUI of the network Switch
-	2. Open the utility and connect to your switch.
+	2. I then opened the utility and connect to my network switch.

 Create VLANs